• Share page

 Export to MSFS Project

 PC Export the completed scenery to the MSFS project.
-For the export procedure, see the page How to download and install MSFS SDK, Blender, plugin, tools" .
+For the export procedure, see the page How to use glTF-Blender-IO-MSFS to export and import 3D data between Blender and MSFS .

 However, to export lights, you need to set some options.
 Open the "Settings" screen of the "glTF-Blender-IO-MSFS" exporter plugin.